google/WebFundamentals/src/content/en/tools/chrome-devtools/console/command-line-reference.md

 ![Example of $('img').src](images/selector-img-src.png)

-This function also supports a second parameter, startNode, that specifies an element or node from which to search for elements.
+This function also supports a second parameter, startNode, that specifies an element or Node from which to search for elements.
 The default value of this parameter is `document`.

-The following example returns a reference to the first element after the currently selected node and displays its src properly:
+The following example returns a reference to the first element after the currently selected Node and displays its src properly:

 ![Example of $('img', div).src](images/selector-img-div-src.png)